klimereo/sWords-annotator/README.md

 #### simplify_df Method

-The simplify_df method simplifies the input dataframe by selecting relevant columns and saves it to the specified output path.
+The `simplify_df` method simplifies the input dataframe by selecting relevant columns and saves it to the specified output path:

 ```
 output_path = "path/to/output/simplified_df.csv"